psalv/ExplainThatAgain/readme.md

 - Next you need to go into env.php in the main directory and alter line 9 to have yoru new password
     - ex.  putenv("MYSQL_PASSWORD=$NEWPASSWORD");

+- To run the project locally, we highly recommend downloading [PhpStorm]( https://www.jetbrains.com/phpstorm/)

-- At this point your project should run by running index.php, however, we strongly encourage downloading PhpStorm to run our project.
+- Open this project within PhpStorm and navigate to public_html/index.php, and run this file locally to launch our project.

 ——---------------------------------Run instructions-------——---------------------------------
 You must have cookies enabled, as well as popups.